Tickets and special events

 Special event tickets

 - Disney After Hours.
 Late-night access at Magic Kingdom Park, EPCOT, and Disney’s Hollywood Studios.
 Low crowds and short waits on top rides.
+Events run after the park closes to regular guests.

 - Disney H2O Glow After Hours.
 An after-hours event at Disney’s Typhoon Lagoon Water Park with themed lighting, a DJ, and exclusive access.
+A good option for families who want a unique water park night.

 For young families